Illini Drumline: Second round auditions

 Following the results of the first round, second round auditions are held in person at the University of Illinois.
 They take place in the last weekend of April for a full day of playing and marching.
 Judges help instruct a rehearsal in sub-sections to help simulate a typical rehearsal environment.
 A required memorized piece is often played individually in front of a panel of judges, which is followed by a full rehearsal including all auditionees.
 The second half of the day consists of a marching portion, where the auditionees will practice playing Illini Drumline music while marching, and then are judged on physicality and fundamentals on a practice field.

 History

 Influence

 The Illini Drumline follows a long line of tradition, having lots of inspiration from the Cavaliers Drum Corps.
 Much of the Illini Drumline music consists of drum corps style beats, often credited to the lineage of Drum Corps members and alumni who were a part of the organization.

 Alumni

-Notable alumni of the corps include the following:
+Notable alumni of the group include the following: